JejuSoul/OBD-PIDs-for-HKMC-EVs/Soul EV - 27kWh/README.md

-# OBD PIDs for the Kia Soul EV
+# OBD PIDs for the 27kWh Kia Soul EV - Years 2014 to 2017

 ## How to use: